 - works regularly and effectively with numerous Federal agencies, such as the U.S. Environmental Protection Agency and U.S. Fish and Wildlife Service; state agencies, such as the Texas Commission on Environmental Quality, Texas Parks and Wildlife Department, and Texas Department of Transportation; and regional and local agencies, such as the North Central Texas Council of Governments and the Lower Colorado River Authority.

 - regularly conducts outreach programs to educate the public about the elements of the Corps Regulatory Program.

 - streamlines regulatory actions in areas determined to be national priorities, including national security, energy, transportation and stream and wetland restoration.

 - handles permit applications for a large number of high profile projects in the areas of residential, commercial, and industrial development, energy production (primarily oil, gas and lignite), transportation (including very large projects associated with the TransTexas Project), and water supply development, including large proposed reservoir projects such as Lake Columbia.

 - approves and oversees the operation of 15 mitigation banks located in north, east and central Texas, with approximately 25 bank proposals currently being evaluated.

-- handles a large number of permit actions (completed 935 permit actions in FY 2009).
+- handles a large number of permit actions -- approximately 1,000 each fiscal year.